 Unlike other regional higher education centers in the system, USMSM also boasts a major research component through a partnership with the University of Maryland Unmanned Aircraft Systems Test Site.

-To assist with the expansion of the Unmanned Autonomous Systems industry in Southern Maryland, and help address other workforce needs, the University of Maryland, College Park began offering an electrical engineering program in fall 2016.
+To assist with the expansion of the autonomous technologies industry in Southern Maryland, and help address other workforce needs, the University of Maryland, College Park began offering an electrical engineering program in fall 2016.
 The new building fully supports the specialized research space needed to conduct flight testing of unmanned aerial systems and other research activities.

 The facility will offer the high-bay space of 20 foot ceilings required to test unmanned aircraft.
 The research conducted at USMSM will take place in tandem with testing programs conducted by the U.S. Navy at Naval Air Station Patuxent River.
 USMSM estimates that, within eight to ten years, research revenues from this collaboration could range from $3,000,000 to $5,000,000 per year.

 “We’re grateful for the capital budget support that enables the USMSM’s growth and enhances its education and research capacity,” said USM Chancellor Jay A. Perman.
 “It’s unique to have a building that’s so central to both missions—on the academic side, allowing us to educate more Southern Maryland students, and on the research side, providing the kind of state-of-the art space USMSM needs to pioneer unmanned systems technology.
 This is a really exciting time, not just for the regional center but for the region itself.”

 Originally established as Maryland’s oldest higher education center, USMSM currently hosts education programs sponsored by eight universities, including five USM institutions.
 The USMSM is an asset to the Southern Maryland community, providing residents, businesses, and local governments with both an educational resource and a hub of economic development.